MateuszStefek/mateuszstefek.github.io/_posts/2019-03-17-Java-habits-in-Kotlin.md

 However, you usually use it for the fluent stuff.

-Most of the utils from `Jackson2ObjectMapperBuilder` can be replaced by extension methods, some of them simple as above, some requiring a couple lines of code.
+Most of the utils from `Jackson2ObjectMapperBuilder` can be replaced by extension methods, some of them with a simple extension as above, some requiring a couple lines of code.

 # 3. Don't ponder on method order within a class - use nested functions